 The school is a two storey building with wide corridors and several access points from outside.
 All areas have wide door access to all rooms.
-The hall and gym are on the ground floor, and are accessible to all.
+The halls are on both levels, and are accessible to all.
 There is a lift which can accommodate a large wheelchair, which is maintained on a regular basis.
 Specific members of the school staff team are trained in the operation of the lift, when relevant.
 Training is reviewed annually.
 On-site car parking for staff and visitors includes a dedicated disabled parking bay.
 All entrances to the school are either flat or ramped and all have wide doors fitted.
 The main entrance features a secure lobby and has been fitted with a low reception hatch, this being fully accessible to wheelchair users.